Trayce Thompson Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 20th in MLB.
+- The Tigers pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Tigers have a 4.54 team ERA that ranks 21st across all league pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.49).

-- His last appearance was on Saturday against the Houston Astros, when the left-hander tossed 4 2/3 innings, surrendering four earned runs while allowing five hits.
+- In his most recent appearance on Tuesday against the New York Yankees, the left-hander tossed six innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.